1999 Bukit Timah kidnapping: Lee's kidnapping trial

-As such, JC Chan spared 33-year-old Vincent Lee Chuan Leong from both the gallows and cane, and hereby sentenced Lee to life imprisonment, the minimum punishment for kidnapping by ransom in Singapore.
+As such, JC Chan spared 33-year-old Vincent Lee Chuan Leong from both the gallows and cane and sentenced Lee to life imprisonment, the minimum punishment for kidnapping by ransom in Singapore.
 However, Lee appealed against his sentence, though the appeal was presumably rejected or withdrawn after it was filed.

 At the time of Lee's sentencing, it was less than three years since the changes to the definition of life imprisonment under the law.
 Originally, on and before 20 August 1997, life imprisonment means a fixed jail term of 20 years in prison, and with good behaviour, an early release would be granted after serving at least two-thirds of the life sentence (13 years and 4 months).
 Due to the landmark ruling of Abdul Nasir Amer Hamsah's appeal on 20 August 1997, the interpretation of life imprisonment was changed to a term of incarceration for the rest of the convicted prisoner's natural life instead of 20 years in prison, and the new interpretation would apply to future crimes committed after 20 August 1997.
 Lee's crime took place in September 1999 and his life sentence was imposed in April 2000, hence his prison term would be equivalent to the remainder of his natural lifespan, with the possibility of parole after twenty years.

-Fates of Zhou and Shi
+Trial of Zhou and Shi

-The trial of Zhou Jian Guang and Shi Song Jing took place five days later in a separate courtroom, with another judge Judicial Commissioner (JC) Tay Yong Kwang hearing the case.
-Despite initially not pleading guilty, both Zhou and Shi chose to change their plea to guilt to kidnapping the 14-year-old girl for extorting the ransom.
-JC Tay sentenced both Zhou and Shi to life imprisonment on 29 April 2000, exactly the same sentence Lee received.
-Both men also did not receive caning, based on the facts that Yong was unharmed and treated well while in their captivity, as well as the legal principle of parity where an accomplice who played a more minor role than the mastermind cannot be subjected to a harsher penalty than the mastermind.
+The trial of Zhou Jian Guang and Shi Song Jing took place five days later in a separate courtroom with another judge, Judicial Commissioner (JC) Tay Yong Kwang, hearing the case.
+Despite initially pleading not guilty, both Zhou and Shi chose to change their plea to guilty to kidnapping the 14-year-old girl for the purposes of extorting the ransom.
+JC Tay sentenced both Zhou and Shi to life imprisonment on 29 April 2000, the same sentence Lee received.
+Both men also did not receive caning, based on the facts that the victim was unharmed and treated well while in their captivity, as well as the legal principle of parity where an accomplice who played a more minor role than the mastermind cannot be subjected to a harsher penalty than the mastermind.
 Lee acted as a witness in the joint trial of the two Chinese men.

 Both Zhou and Shi later appealed against the sentence.
 However, the Court of Appeal dismissed the appeals on 21 August 2000.
-Chief Justice Yong Pung How highlighted in the judgement that life imprisonment was the most lenient punishment for kidnapping under the laws of Singapore, and he also took to remind the pair that they would have been sentenced to hang if any harm had been done to the girl in the first place.
+Chief Justice Yong Pung How highlighted in the judgement that life imprisonment was the most lenient punishment for kidnapping under the laws of Singapore, and he also reminded the pair that they would have been sentenced to hang if any harm had been done to the girl.

-Imprisonment and release

-After the end of his legal proceedings, Vincent Lee continued to serve his life sentence at Changi Prison, with his sentence backdated to the date of his arrest.